shivannis/xandr-docs-public/xandr-docs/articles/invest/adx-creative-audit-process.md

   audit, but the audit has not been completed yet.
 Therefore, it is not yet eligible to serve on Google Ad Manager inventory.
 - **Approved** - The creative has been approved by Google Ad Manager.
-If the creative has also passed the Xandr audit, it will be eligible to serve on Google Ad Manager inventory.
+If the creative has also passed the Microsoft Advertising audit, it will be eligible to serve on Google Ad Manager inventory.
 - **Rejected** - The creative has been rejected by Google Ad Manager and is not eligible to serve on Google Ad Manager inventory.
 This status